taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena: **"Please, eat those, and sit."**

-Serena returns the raspberries to their bowl, and they all sit, Asoka on their bed futon and obediently shoving a raspberry into their mouth, the others on sitting cushions.
+Serena returns the raspberries to their bowl, and Fili bows and exits.
+Asoka sits on their bed futon, obediently shoving a raspberry into their mouth, while Serena and Eireena sit on floor cushions.

 Eireena: **"Asoka, I want to tell you why the Peacekeepers visited us last night.
 Is this something you think you can hear right now?"**